indira439/Spring-Xml-Demo/README.md

 ## Spring Fundamentals with XML Configurations

-# Task 3:
+# Task 4:

-From the constructor-injection branch of spring-xml-demo repo created a autowire-xml branch.
+From the autowire-xml branch of spring-xml-demo repo created an aware-interface branch.

-For the Movie bean, delete the constructor based object injection in the bean definition file (beans.xml) that injects an Actor bean.

-Use autowire byName in the Movie bean to inject an Actor bean.
-Run the application.

-Create another Movie bean and try autowire byType.
-Run the application and note the exception thrown.

-Fix the Movie bean by removing autowire byType and using constructor injection instead.
+Implemented ApplicationContextAware, BeanFactoryAware, BeanNameAware in the Movie class and printed their results.

-Push the code to autowire-xml branch.
+Pushed the code to aware-interface branch.